-On receipt of a submission, the Editors will make an initial decision on its suitability for publication in arq.
-If the decision is positive, the submission will then proceed to the next stage.
+On receipt of a submission, the Editors will make an nitial decision on its suitability for publication in arq.

 Submissions are sent to suitably qualified persons for comments as appropriate.
 Subject to these, the Editors will make a final decision on publication.
-This process of vetting will, wherever possible, be on an anonymous basis
+This process of vetting will, wherever possible, be on an tors will receive ten free copies of the journal for major papers and three to five copies for other papers.
+Electronic versions of the pages - from which further hard copies may be printed - can be made available to contributors.
+Contact Sarah Westlake at Cambridge University Press

-Proofs will not normally be sent to contributors.
-However, where there are problems with final length, once illustrations and drawings are combined with text, authors may be contacted for editing advice.
+However, where there are problems with final length, once illustrations and drawings are